What a luck we had with booking this Bed & Breakfast in Near Sawrey, Lake District in the village of Beatrix Potter’s Hill Top Farm.

 The room is peaceful, at the back of the first floor with a view over the hillside beyond.
 You will have your own ensuite bathroom with separate bath & shower cubicle.
 The kingsize wrought iron bed has a luxury memory foam mattress and Egyptian cotton bed linen.
 There is also a tea & coffee tray and a sofa.
 Breakfast is included.

-Home to world famous Beatrix Potter's Hill Top Farm.
+The village Near Sawrey is home to world famous Beatrix Potter's Hill Top Farm.
 Beatrix Potter bought Hill Top with the royalties from the first of her little books, the Tale of Peter Rabbit.
 I am a big fan of her stories and absolutely loved exploring the house and gardens, which takes you about 45 min.
 It is highly recommended to book your tickets way in advance.
 Because we stayed at the Bed and Breakfast across the road we arrived just before closure time and could simply buy walk-in tickets without lots of tourists flocking around.

 For dinner you can go to Tower Banks Arms Pub which is situated right next door to Hill Top and features in Beatrix Potter's Tale of Jemima Puddleduck.
 Perfect for hearty food, local ales and characterful rooms.
 Again, make sure to book in advance, because with limited seating it does get booked up quickly.
 We went for a jaw-dropping evening walk and had dinner at The Cuckoo Brow Inn at Far Sawrey.